Wedlock (film): Cast

+Production

+Wedlock was filmed in and around Los Angeles, California from November 6 to December 19 in 1990 at various locations including Terminal Island (for the port scenes and the abandoned nuclear power site), the LA River, Downtown, the Old Zoo (Griffith Park, for the sleep in the cave scene), Brandeis-Bardin Institute in Simi Valley (used for exterior shots of the prison) and Southern California.

+It was shot in a 1.85:1 widescreen format on 35mm film and shown on HBO in a letterboxed format for 4:3 aspect ratio television screens from December 10, 1991.

 DVD release

 Xenon Entertainment released the film onto DVD in 2004.
 The film is only available in fullscreen (as it was made-for-television and aired on HBO), although widescreen versions have been made available on DVD in the United Kingdom and Australia.